raspberrypilearning/turtle-tracker/en/step_6.md

 --- /task ---

 --- task ---
 If you have time you can download more data and follow the journeys of more turtles.
 You can use Turtle B, the red turtle.
 If you need more turtles then you can duplicate a turtle and change its costume and pen colour.
-You can delete the data in the copy using these blocks:
+Before you import new data, delete the data in the copy using these blocks:

 ```blocks3
 delete all of [x coords v]